~/tools / dns-explainer

 [ breakdown ]

-This is a CAA (Certification Authority Authorization) record, but it's incomplete — it's missing the domain name and the trailing dot.
+This is a CAA (Certification Authority Authorization) record, but it's incomplete as written.
+A valid CAA record needs three components:

 [ flags ]